azuline/pixiv-api/README.md

 # pixiv

-A library for the Pixiv API
+A library for the Pixiv API.